 Eighth Grade: Greensboro Montessori School’s eighth graders enjoy an authentic immersion experience in Costa Rica.
 Our students stay with the Costa Rican families of students from The Summit School, our sister school in Coronado, Costa Rica which is very close to the capital city of San José.
 Together, our students and the Ticos (a colloquial term for natives of Costa Rica) go everywhere together.
 They visit volcanoes, complete high ropes courses, and sail through the rainforest canopy on zip lines.
 They travel to the Caribbean Coast where they walk the beach at night looking for turtle eggs to bury in a nearby protected hatchery.
 Then, they travel to the Pacific side to snorkel and explore rain forests and animal sanctuaries.
 They also spend a day in downtown San José learning about Costa Rican history, art, and government.
 With every visit to Costa Rica, our students return with their eyes a little wider and their lives a little richer as they have their first experience actually living in another culture.

 Ninth Grade: An important element of our ninth-grade curriculum is the completion of a year-long capstone project that challenges each student to apply their skills to an area of personal interest that will improve and enhance their world.
 Similar to a thesis or senior project, the capstone project provides a framework for demonstrating leadership and advanced application of critical thinking skills.
 To further extend their learning, the students are challenged to design a custom end-of-year outing to include research opportunities for each of their individual capstone projects.
-In collaboration with a faculty advisor, our current ninth graders settled on an itinerary traveling throughout the Pacific Northwest.
-Their route will take them to explore tidal pools, tour museums in Seattle, visit a military base in Tacoma, and interview refugees in Vancouver.
+In collaboration with a faculty advisor, a past ninth grade class settled on an itinerary traveling throughout the Pacific Northwest.
+Their route took them to explore tidal pools, tour museums in Seattle, visit a military base in Tacoma, and interview refugees in Vancouver.